-The Best Way to Spend a Day in Poughkeepsie
+What to Do in Poughkeepsie: The Best Way to Spend a Day in Town

 From waffles to walkways, this daylong guide to Poughkeepsie, NY highlights the culture and history of the community.